-If a significant proportion of primitives are culled at this stage, it is indicative that the application is using geometry meshes that are too complex for their screen coverage.
+A significant proportion of primitives being culled at this stage indicates that the application is using geometry meshes that are too complex for their screen coverage.
 Aim to keep triangle screen area above 10 pixels.
 Use schemes such as dynamic mesh level-of-detail to select simpler meshes as objects move further away from the camera.